haxiomic/GPU-Fluid-Experiments/NOTES.md

 	- Use power of two textures in fluid for speed
 	- handle resize
 	- deal with cellSize and pressureIterations
+	- there's an issue with the aspect ratio

 - Reading rigid body force data back to CPU with gl.readpixels:
 	- [http://concord-consortium.github.io/lab/experiments/webgl-gpgpu/webgl.html]()